hite77/Resistance_Kata/README.md

 Started running out of time, would normally have mocked the object, and used Dagger to inject for tests a mock counter.

 I have this code in my github, along with HalfWayThere, released Android App to the Play Store.
 It was Test Driven, with mockito, Dagger, Robolectric, custom GUI component.

+Also I would like to remove magic numbers from as many places as I can....

+It found an equivalent solution.
+So I changed the expected to match that path.... for given two.